pipebots/ros2-gazebo-simple-motor-plugin/README.md

 Decided to go down the route of setting up the Gazebo environment variables the way I want to use them.
 This worked.

+I can now run the plugin, I can see the log info on the gazebo terminal and can see the ROS subscriber is set up as well.